Camillelib/Web_Scrapping_project/README.md

 - Deciding which type of page to scrap: products or promotions
 - For products, choosing a category to scrap
 - Counting the number of pages with BeautifulSoup
-- Scrapping all the pages with json (API) on a timer
+- Scraping all the pages with json (API) on a timer
 - Cleaning the data obtained into a single dataframe with pandas
 - Analysing the data obtained:
   - For product categories: what subcategories are the most represented, what are the top 10 brands selling products on Carrefour.com?